oneapi-src/oneDPL/.github/ISSUE_TEMPLATE/3_feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for oneDPL
+About: Suggest an idea for oneDPL
-title: ''
+Title: ''
-labels: feature_request
+Labels: feature_request
-assignees: ''
+Assignees: ''

 ---